Cottonseed oil: Composition

 Its fatty acid profile generally consists of 70% unsaturated fatty acids (18% monounsaturated, and 52% polyunsaturated), 26% saturated fatty acids.
 When it is fully hydrogenated, its profile is 94% saturated fat and 2% unsaturated fatty acids (1.5% monounsaturated, and 0.5% polyunsaturated).
 According to the National Cottonseed Products Association, cottonseed oil does not need to be hydrogenated as much as other polyunsaturated oils to achieve similar results.

 Undesireable components in raw extract

 Gossypol is a toxic, yellow, polyphenolic compound produced by cotton and other members of the order Malvaceae, such as okra.
 This naturally occurring colored compound is found in tiny glands in the seed, leaf, stem, tap root bark, and root of the cotton plant.
 The adaptive function of the compound facilitates natural insect resistance.
 Raw extracts that have not undergone post processing, such as hydrogenation, will also contain the undesirable component cyclopropene fatty acid, but purportedly are mostly removed during refining, particularly deodorization and also hydrogenation.
 As such, processed/food-grade cottonseed oils are not considered to present a health hazard from cyclopropene fatty acids.

 The three key steps of refining, bleaching, and deodorization in producing finished oil act to eliminate the gossypol level.
 Ferric chloride is often used to decolorize cotton seed oil.

+Comparison to other vegetable oils

+Properties of vegetable oils The nutritional values are expressed as percent (%) by mass of total fat.